ShivangSingh15/ENIGMA-BC-Hackathon-/README.md

-Project Title - Enigma (Future of Insurace)
+Project Title - Enigma (Future of Insurance)

 Install all the libraries mentioned in requirements.txt USING --
 pip3 install -r requirements.txt